-The early history on any town must of necessity
+The early history on any town must of necessity be of

-have a mental concept in the brain of the founder.
+a mental concept in the brain of the founder.

 EARLY HISTORY OF THE MICHIGAN SETTLEMENT